vttale/edns0-clientid/draft-tale-dnsop-edns0-clientid.md

 two different implementations.
 One is between the {{dnsmasq}}
 resolver on the client side and Nominum's {{Vantio_CacheServe}}
 upstream.
-It uses EDNS option code 65073 from the "Reserved for Local/Experimental Use" range.
-The other implementation is for Cisco's {{Umbrella}}, aka OpenDNS, which took option code 26946 from the middle of the "Unassigned" range.
-This document codifies a more extensible format than Nominum's but currently less so than Cisco's, and is intended to supersede those non-standard options.
-The authors recognize that Cisco's enhanced format is desired by at least a couple of organizations but present this simplied version as a starting point for discussion.
+It uses EDNS option code 65073 from the "Reserved for Local/Experimental Use" range to pass the client's Media Access Control (MAC) address.
+The other implementation is for Cisco's
+{{Umbrella}}, aka OpenDNS, which encodes the client's MAC address and complete IP address.
+It uses option codes 26946 and 20292, respectively, from the middle of the "Unassigned" range.

+This document codifies a more flexible format that can accomodate the needs of both implementations, as well as other more opaque identifiers.
+It is intended to supersede those non-standard options.

 This option is intended only for constrained environments where the use of the option can be carefully controlled.
 It is completely